criticalmanufacturing/cli/docs/src/02-learn/concepts/project-scaffold/index.md

 !!! important

     When creating a feature using `cmf new` you must provide the full unique name for the feature, as the CLI will not add any prefix or suffix.

-    The layer packages of each feature be prefixed with the feature name to distinguish it from other packages of same type in the same repository.
+    The layer packages of each feature be prefixed with the feature name to distinguish it from other packages of the same type in the same repository.

 ## Choosing the Right Scaffold